ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-device-management.md

 <span class="notes">**Note:** If you do not want to enter the subject information for your update certificate (country, state, city, organization and so on), add the `-q` flag to the command above.</span>

 This command asks for information about your update certificate.
 After completing the prompts, Mbed CLI creates several files:
+>This is actually more detailed and nicer than the information we have in the DM docs.
+Can we steal it?

 - A certificate in `.update-certificates/default.der`.
 - A matching private key in `.update-certificates/default.key.pem`.